lvming6816077/H5FullscreenPage/README.md

 Provide the devicemotion interface to listen the shakedevice event need a speed and callback, give a param to this page dom when callback run.
 ####useArrow
 Is use arrow or not.
+####useParallax
+This option will open deviceorientation event to add element which has class .parallax, then this element will move by device move.
 ####useAnimation
 Is use part animation or not.
 ####useMusic